 Use binoculars to examine RV roof and sailboat mast damage

-Whether it’s a leak in the roof of an RV or damage to the rigging of a sailboat, use binoculars as a first step to examine and diagnose the problem.
+Whether it’s a leak in the roof of an RV or damage to the rigging of a sailboat, use binoculars to look for damage on the roof of a motor home or inspect the top of a sailboat mast and its rigging.
+It’s a good first step to examine and diagnose a problem.

 We’ve enjoyed traveling around the U.S.A. in a small RV motorhome but it didn’t take long to learn that the fiberglass roof of a recreational vehicle is like the roof of a house.
 It’s a much smaller roof, but has several openings where wires and cables penetrate the roof.
 All those small openings are a potential for rain penetrating the roof and creating damage to the roof.
 The rig’s ladder attached to the back makes it easy to inspect the roof surface.